TOEFL 2026 Score Guide

 A minimum TOEFL score means your application will not be disqualified on language grounds.
 It does not mean you will be admitted.
 Admissions committees consider TOEFL alongside GPA, essays, recommendations, work experience, and in many cases, interview performance.
 A minimum TOEFL score with a strong application in every other area is perfectly viable.
 A minimum TOEFL score as the ceiling of your performance signals to admissions teams that English may be a limitation once you are in the program.

 The practical rule: target at least 0.5 bands above the published minimum for your program.
 If the minimum is 4.5, aim for 5.0.
 If the minimum is 5.0, aim for 5.5.
 This gives you a genuine buffer, demonstrates proficiency above the threshold, and removes any concern from admissions reviewers about your ability to function in an English-medium academic environment.
+To benchmark where you stand right now, take our free TOEFL practice test for 2026.

 The section score that matters most for MBA applications Speaking is the section MBA programs watch most closely.
 Business school programs are built on case discussions, group work, presentations, and live negotiations.
 A strong overall band with a weak Speaking section raises legitimate questions about a candidate's ability to participate effectively.
 Many of our TOEFL students who are targeting MBA programs are already strong in Reading and Writing.
 The Speaking section — and specifically the new Take an Interview task — is where most improvement happens and where expert teacher coaching makes the biggest difference.
 If an MBA is your goal, treat Speaking as your primary preparation priority alongside your overall band target.
 For one-to-one TOEFL Speaking preparation with teachers who specialize in MBA preparation, Epic Exam Prep works with students across Spain, Italy, and Europe targeting the top programs on this list.